Guest Artist 2017

 Born in 1965 in Düsseldorf, Germany, Mariele Neudecker lives and works in Bristol, UK.
-She uses a broad range of media including sculpture, installation, film and photography, and her practice investigates the formation and historical dissemination of cultural constructs around the natural world, focusing particularly on landscape representations within the Northern European Romantic tradition and today’s notions of the Sublime.
-Central to the work is the human interest and relationship to landscape and its images used metaphorically for human psychology.
-She's shown widely internationally, notably in Biennales in Japan, Australia and Singapore, also solo shows in Ikon Gallery, Tate St Ives and Tate Britain.
+In her work, Mariele Neudecker explores the interphases and overlaps of the two and three-dimensional, as well as analogue and digital.
+She uses a broad range of media including sculpture, film, photography as well as sound.
+Her practice investigates the formation and historical dissemination of cultural constructs around the natural and technological world and notions of a Contemporary Sublime.
+Neudecker has shown widely internationally, notably in Biennales in Japan, Australia and Singapore, also solo shows in Ikon Gallery, Tate St Ives and Tate Britain.

 As 2017 Guest Artist, Neudecker has spent time at CERN visiting The Cosmics Leaving Outdoor Droplets (CLOUD) Experiment in dialogue with the group of researchers led by scientist Jasper Kirkby.
 While at CERN the artist took a variety of tracking shots in the experimental hall of the CLOUD experiment in order to compose Everything Happens Once, an Art Commission by Arts at CERN with the generous support of Didier and Martine Primat Foundation and its special Fund Odonata.